iansinnott/react-string-replace/example/README.md

-# Highlight Strings
+# Highlight Numbers

-A simple example of using `reactReplaceString` to highlight numbers in a rendered text string.
+A very simple example of using `reactReplaceString` to highlight numbers in a rendered text string.

 **Quick Start:**